dwyl/cid/README.md

 with the ID generated on the _client_ and when the record is synched/saved to the server (database) it can be _verified_ and the ID does not need to change.
-Furthermore because the ID is based
+Furthermore because the ID is based on a cryptographic hash there is virtually zero chance of collision.

 We _could_ have used "_Ye olde_" **UUID** (_random/nondeterministic_)
 as the IDs and achieve the desired collision-avoidance,